AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/billing-management.md

 ---

-# Manage Captivate Prime orders and billing {#manage-captivate-prime-orders-and-billing}
+# Manage Captivate Prime orders and billing

-Captivate Prime&nbsp;Learning Programs&nbsp;are renamed to&nbsp;Learning Paths.&nbsp;This change happens immediately&nbsp;after the October 2021 release and&nbsp;the terminology of&nbsp;Learning Path&nbsp;is&nbsp;reflected for all roles.
+Captivate Prime Learning Programs are renamed to Learning Paths.
+This change happens immediately after the October 2021 release and the terminology of Learning Path is reflected for all roles.

 Credit card-based purchase is only available in the [US region](http://captivateprime.adobe.com/).